Blog

 When any of the above medium thresholds are reached, new incoming commands will be automatically placed into a paused state.
 Similarly, when the any of the above high thresholds are reached, new incoming commands will be automatically terminated.

 There are a few other advanced configurables not mentioned here that will not be commonly used.
-You can find an exhaustive list in the Helix Core Server Administrator Guide.
+You can find an exhaustive list in the Perforce P4.

 How to Set Up Resource Pressure Awareness